britneywwc/portfolio/README.md

 # Portfolio
 A personal portfolio website to display all current and past projects.
-Built on ReactJS.
+Built on ReactJS, deployed on Railway.

 ## Available Scripts